How to Tackle TITA Questions in CAT 2025: Tips & Strategies

 TITA Questions - In Numbers

-Based on the CAT exam pattern 2025, there will be two types of questions: Multiple-Choice Questions (MCQs) and type-in-the-answer (TITA/non-MCQ questions in CAT).
+Based on the CAT exam pattern 2025, there will be two types of questions: Multiple-Choice Questions (MCQs) and Type-in-the-Answer (TITA) questions.
 In TITA, candidates will have options to choose from.
-Also, this will take more time to write answers, so candidates should go with only those questions they are confident about.
-Check the table below to understand the trends of CAT TITA questions that will be asked in the CAT 2025, tentatively scheduled on November 2025.
+Additionally, this will require more time to write answers, so candidates should focus on only those questions with which they are confident.
+Check the table below to understand the trends of CAT TITA questions that will be asked in the CAT 2025, tentatively scheduled for November 2025.

 CAT 2025: VARC, DILR, and Quant MCQs & Weightages